-The recently translated Japanese iOS game Puzzle and Dragons has 'stamina' which automatically depletes with each dungeon you enter, whether or not you actually complete it.
+Puzzle And Dragons has the stamina mechanic; stamina automatically depletes with each dungeon you enter, whether or not you actually complete it.
 When you don't have any more stamina, you cannot play any more dungeons and you must wait for your stamina to replenish, which takes several hours.
-The tougher the dungeon, the more stamina is needed to enter it (though your max stamina raises slightly with each level).
+The tougher the dungeon, the more stamina is needed to enter it, though your max stamina raises slightly with each level.

 Intentional or not, Candy Crush Saga has it so the player only has 5-8 lives.
 Whenever those lives run out, the player has to wait 2.5-4 hours until their lives fill up (30 minutes per life).
 Unless if they "cheat", this may be a way to prevent Just One More Level.